robsann/ElasticStackLab/README.md

 - **Metrics** - The metrics type of documents are stored in `metrics-endpoint.*` indices.
 Metrics documents contain performance information about the endpoint executable and the host it is running on.
 The following section defines the mapped fields sent by the endpoint:
   - `metadata`, `metrics`, and `policy response`.

-The Malware protection was enabled on the Detect mode and Elastic was registered as an official Antivirus solution for the Windows 10 VM, disabling the Windows Defender Antivirus.
+Malware protection was activated in Detect mode, and Elastic Security Antivirus was designated as the official antivirus solution for the Windows 10 virtual machine, automatically deactivating Windows Defender Antivirus.

 <img src="images/1/4.3-elastic_defend_integration.png" title="Elastic Defend Integration"/>